-- Develop a NZ AYA Cancer data plan for the period 2021 to 2025. - Develop processes to provide new patient notifications to the AYA Key Workers and ensure all Key Workers have up-to-date records of young people that they are supporting. - Establish a national cancer data set to support clinical case management service planning and clinical performance monitoring.
+- Oversee the implementation of the NZAYA Cancer data plan for the period 2021 to 2025. - Facilitate new patient notifications to the AYA Key Workers and ensure all Key Workers have up-todate records of young people that they are supporting. - Establish a national cancer data set to support clinical case management service planning and clinical performance monitoring. - Formalise the distribution processes for the newly diagnosed information sheet that outlines the role of the network and how it collects and uses health information.